kryptokrona/kryptokrona/README.md

 - `./setup-node.sh`

 Now this script will take care of basically everything.
 Just sit back and relax and grab a ☕.

+Check also out the article made by Marcus Cvjeticanin here: https://medium.com/coinsbench/deploy-your-own-kryptokrona-node-13253d5d39a3

 # Help and Support